-Companies tend to use different tools to create and shape a brand.
-For example, branding can be achieved through:
+Companies typically use various tools to create and shape a brand.

 In our example of branding water, packaging design and advertising are perhaps the most powerful tools used by marketers:

-– Packaging design is the silent salesman that will grab busy consumers’ attention in-store.
+Packaging design is the silent salesman that will grab busy consumers’ attention in-store.
 It informs consumers about the product’s properties and visually differentiates the brand from the competition on-shelf.
-A successful example in my eyes is Fiji Water, which managed to create a beautiful bottle design that perfectly reflects the brand’s values: purity is reflected through transparency effects and nature is perceived through the image of tropical flower and leaves in the background.

 Evian makes you feel young: